spiceai/spiceai/README.md

 Congratulations!
 In just a few minutes you downloaded and installed the Spice AI CLI and runtime, created your first Spice AI Pod, trained it, and got a recommendation from it.

 This is just the start of your journey with AI.
-Next try one of the quickstart tutorials for creating intelligent applications with Spice AI.
+Next, try one of the quickstart tutorials for creating intelligent applications with Spice AI.

 **Quickstarts:**